dkarhi/iblt/README.md

 iblt
 ====

-An Invertable Bloom Lookup Table implemented in Ruby
+An Invertible Bloom Lookup Table implemented in Ruby